Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Introduction

 \subsection{Methodology}

-We review only such applications of the MCTS algorithm in which the standard version of the algorithm has been deemed ineffective or unsatisfactory because of a too high combinatorial complexity of the problem.
-Therefore, we focus on modifications and extensions of the MCTS algorithm aimed at reducing the complexity of a given problem or environment, in which it was applied.
-This is a common scenario, for instance, in real world problems such as Vehicle Routing Problem (VRP) or real-time video games which tend to be more complex than combinatorial games due to enormous branching factor, large state spaces, continuous environment (time and space) and fast-paced action that requires making constant decisions.
+We review only such applications of the MCTS algorithm in which the standard version of the algorithm has been deemed ineffective or unsatisfactory, because of the given problem difficulty or unsuitability for the standard version as it is.
+This is a common scenario, for instance, in real world problems such as Vehicle Routing Problem (VRP) or real-time video games, which tend to be more complex than combinatorial games due to an enormous branching factor, large state spaces, a continuous environment (time and space) and fast-paced action that requires making constant decisions.

+It is useful to distinguish between two classes of environments -- single-agent and multi-agent ones.
+Let us comment on this using the game domain example.
+The differences between single-player and multi-player games make various AI techniques suitable for a particular environment.
+For instance, deterministic single-player games are like puzzles to solve.
+The success in solving them depends only on the agent and not on external factors such as chance or opponents.
+Multi-player games require some form of opponent's modelling or cooperation (if they are cooperative).
+The implementation of MCTS can be optimized appropriately for the given case.

+We focus on multi-agent problems, e.g., multi-player games, with a few exceptions.
+The exception is that we include such approaches of using the MCTS algorithm that, in our opinion, could be easily applied if the given problem was a multi-agent one.
+This is due to our subjective evaluation.
+The idea behind this was to provide readers with relatively well-generalizable modifications and not necessarily tailored for a given single-player game.

+Moreover, certain problems may be modelled as single-player or multi-player games.
+For example, VRP can be modelled as a multi-player cooperative game, in which each vehicle has its own game tree and the synchronization between them is treated as in a multi-agent system.
+However, it can also be modelled as a single-player game, in which there is one coordinator player.

 This survey covers contributions made after 2012.
-The reasoning behind 2012 was to start from the year, in which the previous comprehensive MCTS survey was published by~\cite{mctsSurvey}.
-We recommend it for readers interested in earlier developments related to MCTS and as an additional introduction to the method.
+The reasoning behind 2012 was to start from the year in which the previous comprehensive MCTS survey was published by~\cite{mctsSurvey}.
+We recommend it to readers interested in earlier developments related to MCTS and as an additional introduction to the method.
 Section~\ref{sec:classic_mcts} contains an introduction to the MCTS algorithm as well.